Home » Geography » Sea of Okhotsk

 Deeper water contains a salinity of up to 34 parts per thousand and an average temperature of 29 to 30 °F (1.8 to 1°C).
 The cold-water layer’s thickness varies from a few feet in the sea’s southeast to 245 to 525 feet (75 to 160 metres) in its northwest.

-The Kuril Islands are surrounded by currents that, for the most part, move in a clockwise direction.
-In the northern half of the straits, the currents flow into the sea, while in the southern half, they return to the Pacific.
-The strongest tides (42.3 feet [12.9 metres]) are in Penzhin Bay, while the weakest tides are in southeast Sakhalin (2.6 feet [0.8 metres]).
+The Kuril Islands are surrounded by currents that mostly move in a clockwise direction.
+In the northern part of the straits, currents flow into the sea, while in the southern part, they go back to the Pacific.
+The strongest tides are in Penzhin Bay, reaching 42.3 feet (12.9 meters), while the weakest tides are in southeast Sakhalin at 2.6 feet (0.8 meters).

-The end of October sees the onset of ice cover, which peaks in March.
-It reaches the shore in coastal locations, although there is floating ice in the open sea.
-With the exception of the Sakhalin gulfs and the area around Shantar Island, where ice floes are sometimes seen in July and occasionally even in August, the ice disappears around June.
+Ice starts to cover the sea by the end of October, peaking in March.
+It reaches the shore in some coastal areas, but there is also floating ice in the open sea.
+The ice usually melts by June, except in the Sakhalin gulfs and around Shantar Island, where ice can sometimes be seen in July and even August.

 Read More: Ocean Deposits